 If you complete and submit your proxy voting instructions, the persons named as proxies will follow your instructions.
-If you submit proxy voting instructions but do not direct how your shares should be voted on each item, the persons named as proxies will vote FOR the election of the nominees for director, FOR the approval of the advisory resolution on the compensation of our named executive officers, FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023, FOR the approval of the Amendment, and FOR the amendment to our Charter.
+If you submit proxy voting instructions but do not direct how your shares should be voted on each item, the persons named as proxies will vote FOR the election of the nominees for director, FOR the approval of the advisory resolution on the compensation of our named executive officers, FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024, FOR the approval of the 2022 Plan Amendment, and FOR the approval of the ESPP Amendment.
 The persons named as proxies will vote on any other matters properly presented at the Annual Meeting in accordance with their best judgment, although we have not received timely notice of any other matters that may be properly presented for voting at the Annual Meeting.

-We will announce preliminary results at the Annual Meeting.
-We will report final results by filing a Form 8-K within four business days after the Annual Meeting.
-If final results are not available at that time, we will provide preliminary voting results in the Form 8-K and will provide the final results in an amendment to the Form 8-K as soon as they become available.
+We will announce preliminary voting results at the Annual Meeting.
+We will report final voting results by filing a Current Report on Form 8-K ("Form 8-K") within four business days after the Annual Meeting.
+If final voting results are not available at that time, we will provide preliminary voting results in the Form 8-K and will provide the final voting results in an amendment to the Form 8-K within four business days after the final voting results become available.

 We are paying for the distribution of the proxy materials and solicitation of the proxies.
 As part of this process, we reimburse brokerage houses and other custodians, nominees and fiduciaries for their reasonable out- of-pocket expenses for forwarding proxy and solicitation materials to our stockholders.
+If you choose to access the proxy materials or vote over the Internet or by telephone, you are responsible for any Internet access or telephone charges that you may incur.
 Proxy solicitation expenses that we will pay include those for preparation, mailing, returning and tabulating the proxies.
 Our directors, officers, and employees may also solicit proxies on our behalf in person, by telephone, email or facsimile, but they do not receive additional compensation for providing those services.